 The Waterford National Historic Landmark is a treasured connection to America’s past, present, and future.
 The Waterford Foundation not only preserves the Landmark’s historic buildings and beautiful green fields and landscapes, but presents exciting programs that “connect” all of us to our heritage and help us understand our past.
-Watch a video about the village and Foundation history here.

 Check out the upcoming events and join us for full season of events that celebrate American culture and link us to our heritage.